We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Place the two icing colors into piping bags fitted with open star nozzles.
 If you want to create a marbled effect, swipe some of the blueberry jam inside of the piping bags.

-Sandwich the cooled cake layers with the purple icing, then crumb coat the cake.
+Sandwich the cooled layers with the purple icing, then crumb coat.
 Do this by covering the top and sides of the cake with a thin layer of frosting, then scraping a lot of it off.
-This step traps the cake crumbs, preventing them from getting in the final layer of icing.
+This step traps the crumbs, preventing them from getting in the final layer of icing.

 Feeling fancy?
-Use the prepared piping bags to pipe decorative rosettes all over the cake.
-Alternate colors to give the cake a nice look.
+Use the prepared piping bags to pipe decorative rosettes all over.
+Alternate colors for more variety.

 Want to do a quicker and easier decoration?
-Just keep the cake crumb coated and pipe a shell border around the top edge.
+Just do a crumb coat and pipe a shell border around the top edge.

 - Measure the ingredients accurately.
 It’s best to use a kitchen scale, especially for measuring flour and sugar.